nesevis/exhaust/README.md

 ### Bundles

-Some commands need to reference entities created by earlier commands — deleting a user that was previously created, or closing an account that was previously opened. `Bundle<T>` provides this capability:
+Some commands need to reference entities created by earlier commands: deleting a user that was previously created, or closing an account that was previously opened. `Bundle<T>` provides this capability:

 ```swift
 @Contract